-As a mid-century invention, acrylic paint medium can still be considered a fairly young medium.
+As a mid-century invention, acrylic paint can still be considered a fairly young medium.
 However, this has not stopped acrylic paints from becoming one of the most popular types of paint to use amongst artists of all ability levels.
-Acrylic paint sets allow artists to create diverse art which can be manipulated with the use of mediums and other substances to create amazing and unusual art.
+It allows artists to create diverse art which can be manipulated with the use of mediums and other substances to create amazing and unusual art.

 Acrylic paints are created by suspending dense pigments within an acrylic polymer emulsion along with other chemicals.
-Acrylic is known for being a dynamic and versatile artist medium.
-Depending on how much you dilute your acrylic paints with water, or even modify with acrylic gels and mediums, you can manipulate the consistency of your acrylic paints so that they resemble other mediums.
+Acrylic is known for being a dynamic and versatile artistic medium.
+Depending on how much you dilute your paints with water, or even modify them with acrylic gels and mediums, you can manipulate the consistency so that they resemble other mediums.
 With different manipulation methods, you can achieve the look of oils, watercolours, gouache and more.

-For this reason, many artists enjoy working with acrylic paints because they find so much freedom in working with them and are not limited to any one style.
+For this reason, many artists enjoy working with acrylics because they find so much freedom in working with them and are not limited to any one style.

 How do you paint with acrylics?

 In most cases, you won’t need to prime a canvas you purchased from a shop.
-If you stretch and mount your own canvas however, you will need to prime the canvas before beginning to apply your acrylic paints.
-If you opt to paint on something like a thick watercolour paper, this will need to be primed.
-But you can also paint on a number of other surfaces with acrylics, including wood.
+If you stretch and mount your own canvas, however, you will need to prime the canvas before beginning.
+If you opt to paint on something like thick watercolour paper, this will need to be primed.
+But you can also paint on a number of other surfaces, including wood.
 You can find out how to paint on wood with acrylics on our blog.

 Our blog is full of tips on painting techniques.
 For acrylic paints, check out our list of Amazing Acrylic Painting Techniques.